 \subsubsection{Implementation}

-Several algorithms and techniques can be used for this type of clustering, such as time-sensitive spectral clustering and time-sensitive density-based clustering~\cite{ghosal2020short}.
+This layer, similar to the other two layers of ANTM, has high flexibility and scaleability to be implemented using several techniques and algorithms.
+As shown in \Cref{fig:arc}, we implemented the proposed overlapping sliding algorithm with density-based clustering techniques~\cite{ghosal2020short}.
 Density-based clustering algorithms identify clusters in a data set based on the density of points in feature space.
-These algorithms are particularly useful for identifying clusters of varying density and shape.
+These algorithms are particularly useful for identifying clusters of varying densities and shapes.
 They are also sensitive to the parameters used to compute the density and to the presence of noise or outliers in the data.
 In addition, these algorithms are useful when the clusters have arbitrary shapes and when the number of clusters is not known in advance.
-This feature provides an advantage over PDTMs and generative models that require a fixed number of topics as input.
+This feature provides an advantage over non-parametric PDTMs that require a fixed number of topics as input.
 The Aligned Clustering is developed in the following three steps.

-\paragraph{Aligned Dimension Reduction} Since density-based clustering algorithms are limited by the size of the embedding features, we need to reduce the embedding size of documents to a lower dimension.
-There are several ways to reduce dimensions.
-One popular approach is to use manifold learning techniques for dimension reduction, which assume that high-dimensional data lies on or near a lower-dimensional manifold.
-These techniques attempt to uncover the underlying structure of the data by projecting it onto the lower dimensional manifold.